Morse theory and moduli spaces of self-avoiding polygonal linkages: Morse theory in the setting of open manifolds

-\begin{remark} Wilson~\cite{Wilson-1967} obtained similar results to properties $(ii)$ and $(iii)$ of Theorem~\ref{T-1-7} under stronger assumptions that $M$ is an open subset of $\mathbb R^d$ and $f$ is a global Lyapunov function of a complete flow on $M$.
-As a comparison, after relaxing Wilson's conditions (particularly on the completeness of the flow), our theorem plays a more applicable role in characterizing topology of smooth manifolds. \end{remark}
+\begin{remark} Wilson~\cite{Wilson-1967} obtained similar results to properties $(ii)$ and $(iii)$ of Theorem~\ref{T-1-7} under stronger assumptions that $M$ is an open subset of $\mathbb R^d$ and $f$ is a global Lyapunov function for a complete flow on $M$.
+By comparison, after relaxing Wilson's conditions (particularly the flow's completeness), our theorem offers broader applicability in characterizing the topology of smooth manifolds. \end{remark}